 Just like with social media, you can easily automate email marketing campaigns to work along with your lead generation strategy.

-Automating your email marketing outreach will allow you to easily set up multi-channel marketing campaigns for lead generation.
-Then you can simply test and supervise the marketing efforts, instead of focusing on creating your next email.
+Automating your email marketing outreach will allow you to set up multi-channel marketing campaigns for lead generation easily.
+Then you can simply test and supervise the marketing efforts instead of focusing on creating your next email.

-3 Ways For Generating Leads through Competitor Research
+3 Ways to do B2B Lead Generation through Competitor Research

 Here are three simple ways you can leverage your competitors for B2B lead generation: